We’ll post the latest competitor updates and information here.

 10:00 – 11:00 Short Score start open

 20:00 Catering closes

 08:00 – 09:00 Long score start open

 This is done at registration and we try to be as flexible as possible and allocate a time that suits you.
 See ‘Key Dates and Times for start windows.

 What’s the minimum age for taking part?

 You need to be 14 years old to enter and the combined age of the team must be at least 35 years.
-Any competitor under the age of 16 not competing with there parent or guardian must have parental consent.
+Any competitor under the age of 16 not competing with a parent or legal guardian must have parental consent.

-Can I enter the OMM Bike on my own?
+Can I enter the OMM Lite on my own?